 When I was a kid, the Armbrusters had a slide projector.
 Which meant that after every vacation they took, we’d troop dutifully to their house for endless carousels of badly-shot Kodachrome slides, narrated live.
 The slide show always seemed longer than the vacation itself.
 Washed-out, badly composed views of Disneyland or Paris—dotted here and there with the back of the head of someone we knew.

 Today technology has changed everything.
-People can record hours and hours of vacation video on a single chip.
+People can record hours of vacation video on a single chip.
 But they don’t trap you in their living rooms anymore.
-Instead they email links to their hour-long video and quiz you about how you liked it.
+Instead they find you at work, at parties, on the train or a zoom call.

 Who would do such a thing?
-90% of us own some kind of video camera, and more people shoot and post vacation video every day.
+Anyone with a smartphone.
 We have met the Armbrusters and they are us.

 Luckily for the bore-ees, technology is also a good defense.
 Today if the video’s bad, we watch 10 seconds and click off to “Family Guy.”
 Then we lie to each other’s faces about how good the video was.